gardener/landscapercli/README.md

 # Landscaper CLI

+**This project is still in an early development phase.
+Currently, commands are not bug free and all APIs could change in the near future.**

 The Landscaper CLI tool supports users to interact with [Landscaper](https://github.com/gardener/landscaper) systems and their custom resources like Installations, Executions, DeployItems, DataObjects, Targets etc. These resources can simply be accessed using `kubectl`.